jasonbayton/11ty/_src/blog/2024/10/actually-new-for-enterprise-android-15.md

 ## New restrictions

+It wouldn't be an Android release unless we saw a few new features to manage.
+Here's the run-down:

 ### Content protection policy

 The content protection policy offers admin control of a new feature for real-time threat detection within the Google Play Protect arsenal of protections covered [in a prior security blog](https://security.googleblog.com/2024/02/piloting-new-ways-to-protect-Android-users-from%20financial-fraud.html) from February.